Sports Innovation & Dynamics Lab

 The Sports Innovation and Dynamics Lab (SIDLAB) is a multidisciplinary projects hub led by Associate Professor Siddhartha Bikram Panday.
 SIDLAB is committed to advancing human movement, health, and performance through scientifically rigorous and socially responsible projects.

 We envision a future in which technology, science, and ethics are seamlessly integrated to empower individuals—athletes, clinicians, and everyday users alike.
-At SIDLAB, we strive to pioneer holistic performance systems that are:
+At SIDLAB, we strive to pioneer holistic performance systems.

 Our vision is to humanize innovation—placing well-being, fairness, and performance enhancement in balance.